vimc/montagu-db-backup/README.md

 To see a set of status information run

 ```
-barman-montagu status
+barman-wrapper status
 ```

-To interact with barman directly, either do `docker exec barman-montagu barman ...` or use
+To interact with barman directly, either do `docker exec barman-wrapper barman ...` or use

 ```

-barman-montagu barman -- --help
+barman-wrapper barman -- --help
 ```

-(the `--` is often optional but disambiguates arguments to `barman-montagu` and for barman).
+(the `--` is often optional but disambiguates arguments to `barman-wrapper` and for barman).
 For example listing files in the most recent backup might look
 like:

 ```
-barman-montagu barman list-files montagu latest
+barman-wrapper barman list-files montagu latest
 ```

 or getting information about the latest backup:

 ```
-barman-montagu barman show-backup montagu latest
+barman-wrapper barman show-backup montagu latest
 ```

 (see [the `barman` docs](http://docs.pgbarman.org/release/2.0) for more commands).